 Park Hyatt Tokyo

 The Park Hyatt Tokyo is one of the best hotels for the luxury traveler.
 It has an indoor pool, a fitness center, a sauna, and a 52nd-floor restaurant with stunning city views.
 Book massages or a facial or unwind with a yoga session.

 The Park Hyatt Tokyo also has a library, a bar, and a pastry shop.
 This Shinjuku hotel has a coffee house and a restaurant serving Japanese and French cuisine.
 Guest reviews ranked high for friendly staff, cleanliness, and facilities.

 Hotel Sunroute Plaza Shinjuku

 The Hotel Sunroute Plaza Shinjuku is centrally located near Shinjuku Station and the Kabukicho area.
 Sophisticated hotel rooms have an electric tea kettle, complimentary wifi, and satellite TV.
-There’s a bar and an on-site restaurant that serves breakfast, lunch, and dinner.
+A bar and an on-site restaurant serve breakfast, lunch, and dinner.